jalvesaq/vimcmdline/README.md

 # vimcmdline: Send lines to interpreter

 This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter (REPL application).
 Supported file types are Golang, Haskell, JavaScript, Julia, Jupyter, Lisp, Macaulay2, Matlab, Prolog, Python, Ruby, Sage, and sh.
 The interpreter may run in a Neovim built-in terminal (Neovim buffer), an external terminal emulator or in a tmux pane.
 The main advantage of running the interpreter in a Neovim terminal is that the output is colorized, as in the screenshot below, where we have different colors for general output, positive and negative numbers, and the prompt line:

 ![nvim_running_octave](https://cloud.githubusercontent.com/assets/891655/7090493/5fba2426-df71-11e4-8eb8-f17668d9361a.png)

-If running in either a Neovim built-in terminal or a external terminal, the plugin runs one instance of the REPL application for each file type.
+If running in either a Neovim built-in terminal or an external terminal, the plugin runs one instance of the REPL application for each file type.
 If running in a tmux pane, it runs one REPL application for Vim instance.